budgies-nest/budgie-cli/README.md

 ### Commands

+- `init` - Initialize a new Budgie CLI project with default configuration
 - `ask` - Ask a question to the AI agent
 - `generate-embeddings` - Generate embeddings from markdown files for RAG functionality